Douirat/pool-rust/README.md

-# Zone01 Oujda — The Pool
+# Zone01 Oujda — Rust Pool

-> A one-month intensive coding bootcamp that serves as the entry point to Zone01 Oujda's software engineering program.
+> A one-month intensive coding bootcamp focused on Rust, serving as the entry point to Zone01 Oujda's software engineering program.

 ---

 ## What Is the Pool?

-The **Pool** is Zone01 Oujda's selection and onboarding phase — a full month of daily coding challenges designed to test problem-solving ability, consistency, and the capacity to learn under pressure.
+The **Pool** is Zone01 Oujda's selection and onboarding phase — a full month of daily coding challenges in **Rust**, designed to test problem-solving ability, consistency, and the capacity to learn a systems programming language under pressure.
 It is the gateway to the full curriculum.

 There are no lectures.
-No teachers standing at a board.
+No teachers at a board.
 You learn by doing, by failing, by reading documentation, and by asking the right questions to the right people.

 ---

 ## Structure

 - **Duration:** ~1 month
-- **Language:** Go (primary), Shell scripting
+- **Language:** Rust (primary), Shell scripting
 - **Format:** Daily exercises submitted via a Git-based platform
 - **Evaluation:** Peer audits — students review and grade each other's work
 - **Environment:** Linux terminal, no hand-holding